pengshuang/Transformer/README.md

-## Attention is all you need Implemented by PyTorch
+## A PyTorch implementation of Attention is all you need

+Attention is all you need